Current Residents

 Dining Halls

 There are six all-you-care-to-eat restaurants located in our residence halls.
-Meal plans are required for students living in halls (optional plans are available for apartment residents), and M Food Co. will work with you regarding any special dietary needs.
+Meal plans are required for students living in halls (optional plans are available for apartment residents).
+M Food Co. will work with you regarding any special dietary needs.

 Meal plans are made up of two parts: unlimited meals and Dining Dollars.
 All you need to use your meal plan is your U Card, which will be swiped upon each entry.